gofractally/psibase/doc/psidk/src/http.md

 `/native/admin/loggers` provides `GET` and `PUT` access to the server's logging configuration.

 The body is a JSON object which has a field for each logger.
 The name of the logger is only significant to identify the logger.
-When the log configuration is changed, if the new configuration has a logger with the same name and type as one in the old configuration, the old logger will be updated to the new configuration without dropping any log records.
+When the log configuration is changed, if the new configuration has a logger with the same name and type as one in the old configuration, the old logger will be updated to the new configuration without dropping or duplicating any log records.

 ```
 {